 Quickstart: What You Need To Do

-- For websites or landing pages hosted with ONTRAPORT: Do nothing, ONTRAPORT has you covered!
+- For landing pages hosted with ONTRAPORT: Do nothing, ONTRAPORT has you covered!

 - For websites that you don't host with ONTRAPORT: Add a SSL Certificate to the website.

 - For third party sites or services such as LeadPages or Clickfunnels with order forms: Check with the vendor to have a SSL certificate added.